 115.88 (a): Agency Directives and BOP PREA Plan address this provision.
 PS 5324.12 indicated that the agency reviews data collected and aggregated pursuant to 115.87 in order to assess and improve the effectiveness of its sexual abuse prevention, detection and response policies and training.
-A review of the annual report for calendar year 2023 reflects all the elements required by this provision.
+A review of the annual report for calendar year 2023, which is the most recent year available, reflects all the elements required by this provision.
 Staff reported the process followed when reviewing the data, identifying problem areas and corrective action, and preparing the annual report.